Who made Garth Crooks' team of the week?

 The board, having unceremoniously booted out a United legend, have once again put their head on the chopping block with the fans who insist they appointed a manager worthy of their club and the players they demand.

 They have gone for Ralf Rangnick.
-Ralf Who?
+Ralf who?
 I can almost feel the disapproval and contempt for the appointment buzzing around Old Trafford already, and that's before the new interim coach has taken up his position.

 The problem with teams like Real Madrid, Barcelona and Manchester United is they are a victims of their history as much as they are their success.
 What's more, there can only be a handful of managers in the world with reputations big enough to manage those clubs - let alone keep control of those dressing rooms.

 I totally understand why Zinedine Zidane would turn the job down.
-Why would he come out of retirement and put his credentials on the line having achieved the impossible and won three Champions League titles with Real Madrid?
+Why would he put his credentials on the line having achieved the impossible and won three Champions League titles with Real Madrid?

 There is simply too much to do at United.
 Neither do I see any sense in Mauricio Pochettino leaving PSG.
 If he can't win the Champions League with Lionel Messi, Kylian Mbappe and Neymar he can certainly forget winning it with United.